 Why do we need to be justified by faith and not by works (Ephesians 2:8)?
 “It is as though God had committed to our trust a perfect crystal vase, and had said, ‘if you keep that whole, and present it to me, you shall have a reward.’
-But we have cracked it, chipped it; ah! … Continue reading Our Need for Justification by Faith
+But we have cracked it, chipped it; ah! … Continue reading Our Need to Be Justified

 Images force us to react.
 Blue lights in your rearview mirror, the check engine light in your dash, the yellow caution light, and the notifications on your phone all demand you react in some way.
 These impersonal images, through no real power of their own, force you to interact with them.
 Even in listing those … Continue reading IMAGES

 Photo by Emre Can on Pexels.com The world is filled with death.
 Everything is dying.
 Everyone we know is, in some way approaching death.
 Jesus took the machinery of death and made it run backwards.
 Jesus is the resurrection and the life.
 Not only did Jesus rise from the dead (1 Cor.
 15:20). … Continue reading Resurrection and the Life

 In the beginning God created the heavens and the earth.
 In that space, God placed Adam and Eve to dwell with him in harmonious fellowship.
 Sin came.
 God kicked Adam and Eve out of the Garden temple.
 God himself abandoned that defiled dwelling.
 But there was a promise of return.
 There was hope for … Continue reading ALL THINGS NEW: THE TEMPLE IN REVELATION